Cyanox62/pages/page.md

 5B6125DA | ret         | C3         5B6125DF | ret         | C3
 ```

 Now let's let our program finish execution.
-The code will begin the hash check, fail the first comparison, and jump to what it believes is the failure path at `5B6125D3`.
+The code will begin the hash check, fail the first 4-byte hash comparison, and jump to what it believes is the failure path at `5B6125D3`.
 But thanks to our handy work, the program has unknowingly leapt into what is now a perfect clone of the success path.

 With that, we now have an application free from popups!
 No matter what value we input as the hash, the program will always jump to a success path, tricking the program into always accepting our hash and avoiding the popup.